Scientology status by country: Greece

 In 1995, after complaints from parents demanding Scientology stop controlling their children, prosecutors raided the Scientology center and seized documents.
 A 1996 trial resulted in Scientology being shut down in 1997 because it had obtained its license under false pretenses.
 "Scientology obtained a license in Greece as a non-profit, public interest organization.
 Greek courts found it to be a profitmaking group that endangers the mental and physical well-being of its members."
 The decision was affirmed in a 1998 appeal which "found that Scientology causes a personality change in members and interferes with famility relationships" and ordered the liquidation of Scientology's assets.

 Religious groups must obtain "house of prayer" permits from the Ministry of Education and Religion, and permits are available only to "recognized or known religions".
 An application for a house of prayer permit was denied in 2000 on the grounds that Scientology "is not a religion".

 As of 2019, Scientology lacks religious-entity status and has no house of prayer permits, but continues to function as a registered nonprofit civil law organization.
 Scientology-performed weddings are not recognized.
 In September 2023, the Church of Greece issued a statement describing Scientology as a "pseudo-religious organisation with socially dangerous activities" and claiming Scientology "has been active under other names, fronting seemingly innocuous services such as self-improvement seminars or sales seminars for businesses."

-India

-According to a 2012 report, there is no method of confirming the exact number of Scientologists in India, "but an estimated 6,000-7,000 individuals have taken various Scientology courses offered by the Delhi mission".
-In February 2003, the Registrar of Companies of Delhi and Haryana registered the Religious Foundation of Scientology of New Delhi.
-In November 2003, the Director of Income Tax Exemptions for New Delhi granted the Scientology tax-exempt status.
-In 2004, the Religious Foundation of Scientology of Kolkata and Religious Foundation of Scientology of Mysore were likewise registered.

-Indonesia

-Indonesian government legislation recognizes the "right of all religions to exist and function in society" and "the Church of Scientology has experienced no difficulties in gaining registration", but there has been no legal recognition as a religion.

 Ireland

-The Church of Scientology does not have religious or tax-free charitable status in the Republic of Ireland.
+Scientology does not have religious or tax-free charitable status in the Republic of Ireland.

 As in most European countries, the Church of Scientology is not officially recognized in Ireland as a charitable organization.
 The Irish government has not invited the Church of Scientology to national discussions on secularization by the Religious Council of Ireland.
 The meetings were attended by Roman Catholic bishops, representatives of the Church of Ireland, Ireland's Chief Rabbi, and Muslim leaders.

-Israel

-In January 1987, a parliamentary commission on cults, headed by MK Miriam Glazer-Ta'asa, declared Scientology a cult, although no further measures were taken.
-Its practice is legal.